xtuml/mc/doc/notes/9947_type_decl_int.md

 There is a model in the `mcshared` project called `model`.
 This model currently consists of a single class with two options that get set by command line flags.
-The class itself is a singleton class and exists only to carry provide command line options to the model.
+The class itself is a singleton class and exists only to provide command line options to the model.
 Currently `m2x` and `x2m` are the only projects which use this model.

 5.3.1 Extending `model`